NumaHOP/Documentation/src/install/index.md

 ```
 If you connect to `localhost:8080` you should see the login prompt of NumaHOP.

+TODO: Document how to change the configuration for the docker instance.

 # Normal Installation.

 ## Dependencies
 Now use your package manager to install the necessary dependencies to numahop:
 ```